ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 ##### WebSocket Package Updates

-Introduced auth support for the websocket client.
+Introduced auth support for the WebSocket client.
-Bearer token, Basic auth, JWT, and OAuth2 support has been introduced with the WebSocket client declarative authentication.
+The bearer token, Basic Auth, JWT, and OAuth2 support have been introduced with the WebSocket client declarative authentication.

 Introduced HTTP cookie support for the WebSocket client.
 ```ballerina